Over A Unesco World Heritage Site

 Donatella is a lively, welcoming and kind person, a lady.

-The Magni M16 Tandem Autogyro Donatella flies and uses as a flight instructor is the very one which gave her the record.
+The Magni M16 Tandem gyoplane Donatella flies and uses as a flight instructor is the very one which gave her the record.

-We are flying over the Lagoon North of Venice, Unesco World Heritage site: the lagoon covers 50,000 km² where nature and history have been closely linked since the 5th century.
+We are flying over the Lagoon North of Venice, Unesco World Heritage site: the lagoon covers 50,000 km² where nature and history have been closely linked since the Vth century.

 Donatella points at one particular spot: “Look“, she says, “doesn’t it look like we’re flying over Tuscany with its yellow fields and cypress trees?”
 Indeed it does, the perception of time has shifted and for what I know we might as well have been flying anywhere in Italy by now.
 Then the sunglint over the water mirrors images of the famous islands, the colorful Burano, the magic Murano, S. Francesco del Deserto with its legends, and small islands of the protected wet-land area of the Lagoon.

-I’m in the back seat of her two-seat-autogyro: on my side two floor pedals and one cloche, Donatella on her side controls the cockpit with radio, compass, meters and flight instruments.
-She invites me to hold the cloche and feel its movements while she points the autogyro towards the brown and green of terraferma, then the sunny lagoon.
+In the back seat of her two-seat-autogyro: two floor pedals and one cloche, Donatella’s side the cockpit with radio, compass, meters and flight instruments.
+She invites me to hold the cloche and feel its movements while she points the gyoplane towards the brown and green of terraferma, then the sunny lagoon.

 Those few minutes of piloting she graciously offers, feel like they last a magical lifetime.
 Control back to Donatella while we are approaching the coastline of Jesolo, fly over its beaches and return to the base, the club’s airfield.